MicrosoftDocs/PlayReady/Docs/Overview/key-and-key-ids-kids.md

 A single license response can also carry multiple licenses and thus multiple keys to unlock multiple files or tracks in one transaction.
 This is more efficient than creating multiple responses for multiple licenses, since it only involves one transaction.
 This can be useful for different scenarios:

    *  One media file is encrypted using multiple keys.
 For example, the video track is encrypted using Key1, and the audio track is encrypted using Key2.
-When a client requests a license for KID1, the license server issues a license response including licenses for KID1 and KID2, so the client has all the keys to decrypt the video and audio tracks of the file. <br/>
+When a client requests a license for KID1, the License Server issues a license response including licenses for KID1 and KID2, so the client has all the keys to decrypt the video and audio tracks of the file. <br/>
    *  Each song on an album is encrypted using a different key, but a customer has acquired the rights for all of them.
-When the customer starts playing the first song, the license server issues a license response including one license for each song on the album, so the client has all the keys needed to play the entire album seamlessly. <br/>
+When the customer starts playing the first song, the License Server issues a license response including one license for each song on the album, so the client has all the keys needed to play the entire album seamlessly. <br/>
    *  The key for a channel on live TV is expected to change every 24 hours.
-When playback starts, the server sends a license response including the license for the current key, but also a license with the next key, so when the key changes, the client will already have the next key and the change happens seamlessly. <br/>
+When playback starts, the Server sends a license response including the license for the current key, but also a license with the next key, so when the key changes, the client will already have the next key and the change happens seamlessly. <br/>

 <a id="ID4E4E"></a>